LeeZeHao/Kiki_Delivery_Docs/features/hardware/video.md

 ---
 # Video and Audio

-### Proposed

-Microphone and camera hardware so that the drone can record video and audio to send to the user.
-Speaker so that audio from the user end can be played.
+Microphone and camera hardware is installed so that the drone can record video and audio to send to the user.
+Speaker is installed so that audio from the user end can be played.

-Hardware must be compatible with Raspberry Pi 5.

-### Current Progress

-A USB mic and a USB webcam provide video and audio recording capability.
+A USB webcam (with integrated mic) provide video and audio recording capability.
 Both of these functions work as expected.
-However, the field of view (FOV) of the webcam is quite low, and we are planning to improve this hardware in the future.
+The field of view is greatly increased from the last version, significantly improving the experience of the user controlling the drone.

-A speaker is also available for playing audio from the user.
-Along with the microphone, the system in its current state can already provide two-way audio communication.
+A USB speaker is also available for playing audio from the user.
+Along with the microphone, the system in its current state can thus provide two-way audio communication.